 1. Decide What Type of Blog to Start

-The first step in creating a money-making blog for your small business is deciding what you’ll write about.
+The first step in creating a money-making blog and establishing brand presence for your small business is deciding what you’ll write about.
 You may already have a good idea of what your blog’s content should focus on, but you also need to select a niche that offers true earning potential.

 One way to determine whether your chosen topic has an audience large enough to generate revenue is to use keyword research tools like Semrush.
 Its Keyword Overview and Keyword Magic tools show what type of monthly traffic your topic can generate.
 Plus, they identify the best keywords to use to drive traffic to your site.